borasemiz/code-input/README.md

 - If `value` prop is provided, it can only be a string.
 - If `type` prop is provided, it can only be either `'text'` or `'password'`.

+**Warning**: If you use this component in any way other than what is documented here, you might experience strange behaviors.
+For example, if you might have done one, or all, of the following:

+- provide `'date'` as the `type` prop,
+- provide values for `style` prop, or
+- provide `maxLength`.

+The component won't throw any errors.
+So, you have been warned.

 ## Examples

 If you want to get more ideas on how to use this component, checkout the examples below: